 Character Development: Advisory & Squads

 All students are assigned to an advisor.
 The middle school promotes character development through daily connection to a charismatic adult with reflection serving as a key to personal development.
 In addition to advisory, a fun, community, leadership-minded house system, which we call Squads.
 The Squad program distributes all middle school students and teachers into four distinct groups that focus on collaboration, construction, competition, and fun.
 Older kids counsel younger and faculty members guide teams towards building community and unifying our incredible school culture.

 Place-Based Learning: Museum Partnerships

 Art Every Day

 7th and 8th grade students take a fine arts class every single day... and these classes aren't just your run-of-the-mill electives.
 Classes include Scientific Illustration, Expressive Sculpture, Paper Art, Mock Trial, Guitar, Main Street Singers, Yearbook and more!
 The School has offered 80 different fine arts classes to students in the following genres: drawing & painting, multidimensional Art, Digital Art, Museum Art, Expressive Art, Music, Film, Dance, and On Stage.

 The Power of Play: P.E., Fitness & Athletics

 As a way to focus on the mind, body, and spirit of a middle school child, Presbyterian School facilitates intentional time for structured and unstructured play.
 7th grade students attend P.E. and Fitness classes which include cross training to improve cardio and agility.
-Our no-cut athletics program after school is open to all 7th grade students and offers over 30 teams in 14 sports.
+Our no-cut athletics program after school is open to all 7th grade students and offers over 35 teams.
 7th grade students have the opportunity to play on varsity level teams and compete with other middle schools in Houston.

 Spiritual Growth: Bible & Chapel

 We invest in each child’s spiritual development through Bible class every other day.
 Our faculty offers the consistent message of sound character as supported by our school's Core Values: respect, perseverance, courage, compassion, gratitude, and integrity.
 Middle School students have opportunities to learn God's word, talk about current issues, and dive into matters of the heart in Bible Class and lunchtime bible studies.
 Students also attend a weekly chapel to worship together as a Middle School.